chillpickles/homeservices/zmh-blue/README.md

 # 20240202

 arm is strange, i'm trying to learn what UEFI booting even is I guess? the pis don't like to boot from the disc drive once coreOS  is written to it so - unfortunate.
-Guess we'll try the pine boards
+Guess we'll try the pine boards.
+This is fwupdmgr get-upgradeslikely a consequence of using arm boards which not every aarch64 image will support

 [pineh64b u-boot](https://github.com/as365n4/update_U-Boot_on_Device/blob/c7d9bd6523967e2cb89837f22ebea89f03f657c3/arm64%20update%20U-Boot%20on%20device%20(PineH64B).pdf) just need to `sudo apt install python3-setuptools` as well.
 This is promising maybe, if the Pine Boards cooperate with CoreOS I can keep the pis on raspbian where they're happiest